 With a promise to maintain SCE&G headquarters in South Carolina, Dominion Energy would be investing fully in the region.
 SCANA employees would have protections until 2020 and SCANA customers would take advantage of Dominion Energy’s expanded resources right away.
 Joining Dominion Energy would put them among the nation’s largest and fastest-growing energy utility companies, and communities currently served by SCANA would reap the benefits of Dominion Energy’s five core values: Safety, Ethics, Excellence and Embrace Change.
 One Dominion Energy.

 Dominion Energy is already a community partner in South Carolina, contributing to non-profits in the state through its local office, Dominion Energy Carolina Gas Transmission.
 In 2015 and 2016, the company provided grants to 43 non-profits across South Carolina and Georgia.
 And after coming together with SCANA, Dominion Energy plans to contribute an additional $1 million in charitable giving—on top of what SCANA has already committed—each year for at least five years.

-But to understand why you would benefit from a Dominion Energy and SCANA merger, you need only look to its record in the neighboring state of Virginia.
+To understand why you would benefit from a Dominion Energy and SCANA merger, you need only look to Dominion Energy's record in the state of Virginia.
 Dominion Energy serves 2.5 million electric customers in the Commonwealth of Virginia, where residential electric rates are well below regional and national averages.
 An electric bill for a typical Dominion Energy Virginia customer has only gone up by 8 percent since July 2008—an annual rate of increase hovering around 1 percent.
 That means the inflation-adjusted price of Dominion Energy electric service in Virginia has actually dropped since 2008.

 Additionally, Dominion Energy has maintained rate stability even while investing billions in new, reliable and secure supplies of energy—including a push for cleaner and more environmentally friendly sources, such as solar power generation.